nagasen314/fe6-not-thracia/README.md

 - Cath has a Brave Sword replace the vulnerary in her inventory.
 - Roy and Cath's dialogue modified to mention the Brave Sword.

-Yodel wrank to S
-C15 - one will/wild frontier
-c16 - beneath a new light/gaiden EP
-c17B - one will/distant lands

-C12 - sniper stealable orion's bolt
-C11A/10B - orion's bolt => knight crest
-C13 - hero has hero crest
-C15 - valk has guiding ring

-c13 village => berserk
-c16 silver bow => sleep (can help with douglas) c16x silence after chapter

 #### People who helped me out a lot
 HMNG: FunnyVal, Killua, Swift, ltranc, Krash, Testers